 Thirty years before the Jewish people as a nation finally heard from God again, He was at work in another way.
 The angel Gabriel delivered the message to two people that their sons would be the ones through whom God would answer the prayers of His people for deliverance.

 But before that happened, the babies had to be born, experience childhood, and grow up into men prepared to do their work.
 That took 30+ years of more waiting.
-Only a few people knew what was going on during this time.
+Only a few people knew what was going on during this time, including the shepherds who heard the angelic birth announcement.
 They did not really understand it, but they did their part in the preparation.

 - John the Baptist appeared on the scene at the appointed time in God’s plan to prepare the way for Jesus the Messiah.